abeychain/documents/Whitepaper/Abey-Whitepaper.md

 - Sections for Virtual Machine Specification, Binary Data Encoding Method, Signing Transactions, Fee schedule and Ethash alternative.
 8. **CONCLUSIONS**

-We have formally defined ABEY 3.0 PoS Consensus protocol and its implementation along with plausible speculations in the original proposal.
+We have formally defined Abey 3.0 PoS Consensus protocol and its implementation along with plausible speculations in the original proposal.
 In this draft, we have introduced various new concepts some of which we will detail in the next version very soon.

 - The PoS committee is a rotating one, preventing corruption in a timely manner
 - The PoS committee is responsible for transaction validation, and staking is responsible for choosing/electing the committee members according to some rules we’ve derived and re-defined.
-- The new VM (which we call ABEY Chain Virtual Machine - AVM), we’ve surmised, could be inspired from the EVM, but with different block states and transaction execution flows, transaction parallel processing will be adopted.
+- The new VM (which we call Abey Chain Virtual Machine - AVM), we’ve surmised, could be inspired from the EVM, but with different block states and transaction execution flows, transaction parallel processing will be adopted.
 - The incentivization model needs to be re-worked such that it is based on of AVM.
 - We would eventually support sharding for the PoS committee nodes, for scalability.
 - We address the storage issue for high TPS public chains and introduced a method that seamlessly merge transaction process with decentralized data storage.